LiorZ/hdac8_thesis/thesis.rst

 	**TODO**: add a reference to supp for the constraint file

-Diffrentiation between binders and non binders
+Differentiation between binders and non binders
 ------------------------------------------------

 	We used several statistical tests to evaluate the performance of our protocol and its set of parameters.
 The short calibration runs were evaluated by Pearson's correlation coefficient.

-	While Pearson's correlation functions well on the small data set used for calibration, In larger data sets such as the training set, Pearson's correlation was shown to function poorly and doesn't provide reliable evaluation of the potential predictor's performance.
-In the small calibration set the of zero-activity peptides and their corresponding scores could be somewhat correlated linearly among themselves, and so does the high activity peptides.
-But fot the larger training set that contains peptides with all ranges of activity, this isn't necessarily the case, as the energy estimations given to each of the peptides by our protocol aren't necessarily in a *linear* correlation with the level of activity.
+	While Pearson's correlation functions well on the small data set used for calibration, in larger data sets such as the training set, Pearson's correlation was shown to function poorly and doesn't provide reliable evaluation of the potential predictor's performance.
+In the small calibration set of zero-activity peptides the corresponding scores could be somewhat correlated linearly among themselves, and so do the high activity peptides.
+But for the larger training set that contains peptides with all ranges of activity, this isn't necessarily the case, as the energy estimations given to each of the peptides by our protocol aren't necessarily in a *linear* correlation with the level of activity.
 For the purpose of evaluating our ability to differentiate between binders and non binders in the whole training set we used the Kolmogorov Smirnov goodness-of-fit test.
 This test quantifies a distance between the empirical distributions of two samples - in our case - binders and non-binders.
 The resulting p-value is calculated under the null hypothesis that the samples are drawn from the same distribution.

 Results
 ========